Chapter 1

 No matter how much you try to be there for your guests, there will be times when a request catches you at a bad time.
 Maybe you live far from your property, are on vacation yourself, or are caught up in other tasks when you get that notification that requires you to drop everything and go to your vacation rental.

-Actually, you can!
-Airbnb allows vacation rental owners to have a co-host to assist them in taking care of their home and guests, so the responsibility of always being available for guests does not have to fall entirely on one person.
-Adding a co-host can help make running your vacation rental less stressful.
-Sounds good, right?
-Let’s dig into what it means and how you can benefit from it!
+Too bad you can’t have anyone help you with running your rental on Airbnb—or can you?
+Yes, you can!
+Airbnb allows vacation rental owners to have a co-host to assist them in taking care of their home and guests, so the responsibility of always being available for guests doesn’t fall entirely on one person.

-What is an Airbnb co-host?
+Should you add an Airbnb co-host?

 co-hosts cleaning

-A hosting team manages both the online listing and guests for an owner and is often made up of a business or group with that the owner has a contract.
-A co-host is more casual than a hosting team.
-A co-host usually has a personal relationship with the owner and will step in and cover for the primary host occasionally.
+A hosting team manages both the online listing and guests for an owner and is often made up of a business or group with whom the owner has a contract.
+They will also be shown as the primary hosts of a listing because they own and manage the full Airbnb account on behalf of the owner.

 Hosting teams also tend to have more permissions to perform in-depth functions such as accessing transactions and payment history because they have a larger role in running the vacation rental than a co-host.
 A co-host only has a limited set of permissions from the owner and oftentimes does not have access to transactions.

 As a vacation rental host on Airbnb, you can choose an option for sharing hosting responsibility that works for you.
-It all depends on how much control you want to give up to your partner.
+It all depends on how much control you want to give to your partner.

 Why you need an Airbnb co-host agreement